Towards Weaker Variance Assumptions for Stochastic Optimization: Primal-Dual Algorithms for Min-Max Optimization and Constrained Convex Optimization

 Consider the template given in \eqref{eq: minmax_temp} with $\mathcal{L}(\bx, \by) = \Psi(\bx, \by) + h_1(\bx) - h_2(\by)$ where $\Psi$ is smooth and $h_1, h_2$ are nonsmooth.
 We can write this problem equivalently as follows:

 We next introduce an algorithm incorporating Halpern's idea to a version of the variance reduced method of \cite{pethick2023solving}.
-In particular, we use extragradient \citep{korpelevich1976extragradient} (instead of Tseng's method \citep{tseng2000modified} used in \cite{pethick2023solving} who analyzed their method under the bounded variance assumption) and combine with the STORM variance reduction of \cite{cutkosky2019momentum}.
-For $k\geq 0$, we define:
+In particular, we use extragradient \citep{korpelevich1976extragradient} (instead of Tseng's method \citep{tseng2000modified} used in \cite{pethick2023solving} who analyzed their method under the bounded variance assumption) and combine with the STORM variance reduction of \cite{cutkosky2019momentum}. {Let $h(\bz)=h_1(\bx) + h_2(\by)$.} For $k\geq 0$, we choose $\bz_0$ and define: